calebntorres/jira_data/README.md

 # jira_data
-A dara pipeline for Jira analytics
+A data pipeline for Jira analytics

 ## Progress Updates